 Free outdoor movies take place at various Lower Mainland venues including at the following locations:

 Click on any of the above links to jump to movie information for a specific part of town, or continue reading to learn about all Metro Vancouver outdoor movie locations.

 Note: If you want a list of movies in chronological order instead, click Free Outdoor Movies.

 At each outdoor movie location spectators are encouraged to bring their own blankets and lawn chairs, plus snacks and picnics for those that want.

-Below is a list of the 2017 outdoor movie lineup at various locations throughout Metro Vancouver, with shows all starting at dusk unless otherwise stated.
+Below is a list of the 2018 outdoor movie lineup at various locations throughout Metro Vancouver, with shows all starting at dusk unless otherwise stated.
 The list is organized by location, and then by date within each location.
-If you want a list of movies in chronological order, then check out our Free Outdoor Movies.

 TIP #1: Go early and put your blanket down or lawn chairs out to reserve your spot, and also to find parking which can be a challenge.